Harvey Hall, Room 130

 Additional Information for Graduate Students in the School of Education

-Requirements for Retention in, and Completion of, Degree Programs in the Ammon School of Education: Graduate Programs
+Requirements for Retention in, and Completion of, Degree Programs in the College of Education and Health Sciences: Graduate Programs

-The performance of degree candidates within the Ammon School of Education is regularly assessed to ensure that they are meeting minimum standards to continue in their program of study.
+The performance of degree candidates within the College of Education and Health Sciences is regularly assessed to ensure that they are meeting minimum standards to continue in their program of study.
 All degree candidates are required to successfully complete key benchmarks designated by their department faculty in order to maintain good standing within their program.
 In some programs the benchmarks include documentation of proficiency in professional standards as well as passing required New York State Teacher Certification Examinations.
 Benchmarks may be housed in specific courses and indicated on course syllabi; in some programs the benchmarks are not tied to specific courses but are aligned with professional standards in the program’s field of study.
-All degree candidates in the Department of Curriculum and Instruction are required to develop and maintain a professional portfolio, which will be assessed at key points during their program.
+All degree candidates in the College of Education and Health Sciences are required to develop and maintain a professional portfolio, which will be assessed at key points during their program.
 Additionally, candidates who fall below their department’s minimum GPA will be subject to probation and/or dismissal from their program.
 Please see your program handbook for further details.

 Effective September 1, 2011, all teacher certification candidates are required to take a three (3) credit course to develop the skills necessary to provide instruction that will promote the participation and progress of students with disabilities in the general education curriculum.
 Courses fulfilling this mandate will be provided through faculty advisement.